[Skip to main text]

 Corrugated recycles

 Corrugated cardboard Flatten boxes and fold or cut into three-foot pieces, tie with fiber twine into bundles, then place the bundle on top of or next to your recycling bin.
-Dirty or contaminated material, plastic- or wax-coated cardboard
+Dirty or contaminated material, pizza boxes, plastic- or wax-coated cardboard, cereal boxes, shoe boxes, other types of boxes

 Please recycle glass

-Glass bottles and jars (up to 2.5 gallons in size) Remove caps and lids, then rinse and place jars, bottles, caps and lids in your recycling bin Window glass, light bulbs, mirrors, medicine bottles, broken glass, bottles and jars larger than one gallon – Redeem deposit bottles!
+Glass bottles and jars (up to 2.5 gallons in size) Discard lids or caps, then rinse and place in your recycling bin Window glass, light bulbs, mirrors, medicine bottles, broken glass, bottles and jars larger than one gallon – REDEEM DEPOSIT BOTTLES!

 Recycle aluminum